 The plank is a great exercise for training the core, upper body, and lower body all at once.
 It strengthens your spine, your rhomboids, Deltoids and trapezius, and your abdominal and oblique muscles.

 Which will naturally lead to a strong posture as they get stronger.
-A good posture can help with a number of health issues and prevent the development of others.
+A good posture can help with several health issues and prevent the development of others.

 Do planks flatten the tummy?

-Planks are a great technique for working out your entire body and to flatten your tummy.
+Planks are a great technique for working out your entire body and flattening your tummy.
 It burns more calories each session than other abdominal workouts like sit-ups.

 How many calories does plank burn?